Skip to content

 Romeo and Juliet laws

-Romeo’s age was unstated, but scholars generally view him to have been a young adult.
+In Shakespeare’s masterpiece “Romeo and Juliet,” Juliet was not yet fourteen.
+Romeo’s age was unstated, but scholars generally view him to have been an older (than her), young adult, perhaps in his 20s.

-For more on this, check out our article: Romeo and Juliet Law: Minnesota Sex Crimes Based On Age.
+Romeo & Juliet Law: Minnesota Sex Crimes Based On Age.

 Age sex crimes have serious consequences.
 You should have the best defense attorney possible, with experience defending Criminal Sexual Conduct charges.